Adaptive-DigitalTwin/Simulator-based-Digital-Twin/README.md

 ## Dependencies

-This project requires the following MATLAB modules:
+This project requires the following MATLAB (or External) modules:

 - `BEASY_IN_OUT1`: User built python module to obtain and modify Input-Output dataset to the BEASY model.
 - `fminunc`
+- `PYTHON software` (installed in the system)

 ## References